epinio/docs/src/installation/magicDNS_setup.md

 Amongst those routers is the AVM FRITZBox and everything that uses [dnsmasq](https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) with `stop-dns-rebind`, like [pfSense](https://docs.netgate.com/pfsense/en/latest/services/dns/rebinding.html) or NetworkManager.

 If you still want to use the default magic DNS, you'll have to whitelist `omg.howdoi.website` in your local DNS server.

+### Cluster running in a VM

+Sometimes the IP address of the ingress controller may not be accessible by your browser and thus you may need to set the domain to another IP.
+This is the case for example when you run a Kubernetes cluster with docker (e.g. [k3d](https://k3d.io/) or [kind](https://github.com/kubernetes-sigs/kind)) inside a VM (for example when using docker on Mac).
+Then the IP address assigned to the ingress controller is the IP address of the docker container but that is not accessible from your host.
+You will need to bind the container's ports `80` and `443` to the VMs ports `80` and `443` and then use the VMs IP address when constructing the "magic" domain.